PanDAWMS/panda-client/README.txt

 current
   * changed getpass to work without a tty
+  * check actimeleft of voms-proxy to avoid expiration of VOMS FQANs

 0.2.90 (9/3/2010)
   * added a protection to pbook against jobsetID=NULL or ''